Jaguarundi: Distribution and habitat

-The range extends from central Argentina in the south to northern Mexico, through Central and South America east of the Andes — second only to the cougar in the latitudinal extent of its distribution.
+The range extends from central Argentina in the south to northern Mexico, through Central and South America east of the Andes, second only to the cougar among cats in the latitudinal extent of its distribution.
 However, not all parts of its range have been studied well.
 The jaguarundi is fairly common in Brazil, Peru, and Venezuela.
-It is possibly extirpated in the US; a 1999 study refuted claims of sightings in Arizona.
-The last confirmed sighting in the US was probably of a roadkilled individual near Brownsville, Texas in 1986.
+It is possibly extirpated in the United States; a 1999 study refuted claims of sightings in Arizona, in the Huachuca Mountains in Santa Cruz County.
+The last specimen collected in the U.S. was a roadkill near Brownsville, Texas, in 1986.
+In 1994, the jaguarundi was thought to be represented in the lower Rio Grande Valley by no more than 15 individuals, and its survival there was doubtful.
+It was declared extinct in Texas in 2025, but is thought to still be present in Santa Ana National Wildlife Refuge.

-The occurrence of the jaguarundi in Florida has remained in doubt for decades, where they have been reported since 1907.
-They were allegedly introduced in the region by a writer from Chiefland who at some point imported the animals from their native habitat and released them near his hometown and in other locations across the state.
-W. T. Neill noted that jaguarundis occurred throughout peninsular Florida in the 1950s, but the numbers had plummeted by the late 1970s.
-Jaguarundis were also reported in the coastal area of Alabama in the 1980s, which may be evidence of the Florida population migrating northward.
-The jaguarundi has also been recorded from Cerro Largo in Uruguay, where its presence was uncertain.
+Jaguarundis have been sighted in Florida since the early 20th century.
+Their presence there is attributed to a writer from Chiefland who at some point imported the animals from their native habitat and released them near his hometown and in other locations across the state.
+While no physical evidence is known, numerous credible sightings have been reported beginning in 1907.
+In 1977, W. T. Neill noted that reliable sightings had decreased and concluded that the population had declined.
+Jaguarundis have also been reported in the coastal area of Alabama since the 1980s, which may be evidence of the Florida population migrating northward.
+The jaguarundi has also been recorded in Cerro Largo in Uruguay, where its presence was doubted.